MAROOCHYDORE SURF LIFE SAVING CLUB

 LADIES IN LIFESAVING

-Women have always played a vital role in the lifesaving clubs of the Sunshine Coast, however the capacity which they have been allowed to be involved in has seen plenty of change over 100 years.
+Women have always played a vital role in the lifesaving clubs of the Sunshine Coast, however their level of involvement has seen plenty of change over 100 years.

 FEMALE INVOLVEMENT